-So what exactly is going on here; why are you losing beard hair?
+So what exactly is going on here.

-Is it a medical reason, natural shedding, some hormonal anomalies, stress, or just poor nutrition habits?
+Maybe because of medical reason, natural shedding, some hormonal anomalies, stress, or just poor nutrition habits?

 On this article, we will be digging deep to figure out the six possible causes of facial hair loss, along with some really helpful remedies to stop the beard from thinning and return to its former glory.

 - You shed some facial hair daily due to the natural beard growth cycle.

 - Beard growth is fueled by male hormones, lower levels may cause beard loss.